-Watch the webinar recording on-demand to hear the full discussion.
-Check out Ivalua’s Environmental Impact Center to learn more about how Ivalua can help you manage supply chain emissions and drive sustainability in your organization.
+Check out Ivalua’s Environmental Impact Center to learn more about how Ivalua can help you manage supply chain emissions and drive sustainability in your organization to meet regulatory compliance.

 Vishal has spent the last 15 years in various roles within the Procurement and Supply Chain technology market.
 As an industry analyst, he researched and advised organizations in various industries on best and innovative practices, digitization and optimization.
 He brings a thorough understanding of market trends and digital technologies that can help enterprises be more effective with their Procurement and Supply Chain strategies.
 He works to ensure that organizations are empowered with technology platforms that enable flexibility, innovation, and agility.

 You can connect with Vishal on Linkedin